GSA/fpki-guides/_includes/apple_trust_store_installation.md

 </dict>
 </plist>
 ```
-__

-##### Distribute an Apple Configuration Profile
+#### Distribute an Apple Configuration Profile

 These options work for both **macOS and iOS** devices.

-{% include alert-warning.html content="It is recommended that only system or MDM administrators run these procedures.
+{% include alert-warning.html content="Only system or MDM administrators should use these steps.
 You should never email an Apple Configuration Profile to someone outside your agency domain." %}

 1. Use Apple's _Configurator 2_ to distribute your Configuration Profile to government-furnished devices connected via USB.
 2. Email a profile to select agency users.*****